Vinnie Pasquantino

 Vincent Joseph Pasquantino (born October 10, 1997), is an American professional baseball first baseman and designated hitter for the Kansas City Royals of Major League Baseball (MLB).
 Nicknamed "Pasquatch", he made his MLB debut in 2022.
+In international baseball competitions he plays for the Italian national team.

 Amateur career

 Pasquantino attended James River High School in Midlothian, Virginia.
 In 2016, he enrolled at Old Dominion University and played college baseball for the Old Dominion Monarchs.
 In 2018, he played collegiate summer baseball with the Hyannis Harbor Hawks of the Cape Cod Baseball League.
 After his junior season at Old Dominion, he was selected by the Kansas City Royals in the 11th round of the 2019 Major League Baseball draft.